tonyx/Sharpino/README.md

 - Version 1.3.5: the library is split into two nuget packages: Sharpino.Core and Sharpino.Lib. the Sharpino.Core can be included in a Shared project in the Fable Remoting style.
 The collections of the entities used in the Sharpino.Sample are not lists anymore but use Repository data type (which at the moment uses plain lists anyway).

 - Version 1.3.4 there is the possibility to choose a pessimistic lock (or not) in command processing.
 Needed a configuration file named appSettings.json in the root of the project with the following content:
+ __don't use this because the configuration is changed in version 1.5.1__

 ```json

     "SharpinoConfig": {